KenKundert/assimilate/doc/monitoring.rst

     URL used to communicate the completion message.
 In this example, the URL is specified as ``{url}/{success:0/fail}``.
 Here ``{success:0/fail}``
     evaluates to ``0`` if *Borg* succeeds and ``fail`` otherwise.

+timeout:
+    An integer indicating how long to wait (in seconds) for a response from the web monitoring service.

 .. code-block:: nestedtext